 - Low vision research

-The CSE is managed by an Executive Committee that is composed of the CSE Director (Plotkin), the CSE Associate Director (Labreche), and the CSE Administrator (Snell).
+The CSE is managed by an Executive Committee that is composed of the CSE Director (Labreche), the CSE Administrator (Snell), and another staff member (Szilva).
 This Executive Committee is a semi-autonomous body that is responsible to the School of Optometry administration through the CSE Director.
 This reporting structure is consistent with that of all other Centres within the School.
 “Low Vision Services” is the term used to identify all service components included in the provision of clinical low vision rehabilitation.

 Ongoing CSE low vision rehabilitation activities include the following component services: